Tesla Universal Wall Connector Review

 Tesla Universal Wall Connector 16A Hardwire Wiring Diagram (20A Circuit Breaker)

 This wiring diagram illustrates the installation of the Tesla Universal Wall Connector on a 20A circuit, with a 16A continuous load (80% of the circuit’s capacity).
-This configuration provides a 3.8 kW output, perfect for residential EV charging.
+This configuration delivers 3.8 kW of output, ideal for residential EV charging.

 Tesla Universal Wall Connector 12A Hardwire Wiring Diagram (15A Circuit Breaker)